grdw/grdw/_posts/2021-10-25-project-euler-14-longest-collatz-sequence.md

 {% include euler.html %}

 **Introduction**
 The puzzle is called "Longest Collatz sequence" which starts off by stating that it's a sequence for positive integers.
 To build up such a sequence we take any number.
 If it's an even number, we divide the number by 2.
 If the number is an uneven number we multiply by 3 and add 1.
 The result of that we loop back into the sequence until we are left with the final number, which is always 1.
-It starts of with an example to create such a sequence for the number 13.
+It also gives me an example to create such a sequence for the number 13.

 13 is an odd number so following the rules it will give us this sequence: